 When Gilman’s wife died in 1895, he became more eccentric.
 He began living as a recluse.
 Newspapers described him as practically a hermit.
 He removed the clocks and mirrors from his house so he would not be reminded that he was growing older, and his most steady contact with the outside world was a barber who visited his Bridgeport house daily to shave him.

-When Gilman died, his estate devolved into chaos.
+When Gilman died in 1901, his estate devolved into chaos.
 He left no will.
 A woman came forward to claim Gilman’s estate.
 Helen Potts Hall said Gilman had unofficially adopted her and promised to leave her his fortune.
 A judge did not find her credible, however.

 Instead, the A&P fortune passed to Hartford, who said Gilman had made an agreement with him that half of the company was his.
-Gilman’s relatives received the remainder of his estate, and Hartford eventually bought them out and set about the business of growing the A&P into the nationwide supermarket powerhouse that it would eventually become.
+Gilman’s relatives received the remainder of his estate, and Hartford eventually bought them out.
+He then set about the business of growing the A&P into a nationwide supermarket chain.

-As late as 1965, the A&P was the largest retailer in America.
-Over the next fifty years, it would decline and pass through a series of owners until it entered bankruptcy in 2015.
+But by then, the company had already begun to head downhill.
+John Hartford died in 1951, and his successor lacked his strategic vision.
+As late as 1965, the A&P was still the largest retailer in America.
+But over the next 50 years, it would decline and pass through a series of owners until it entered bankruptcy in 2015.